Nicolás Larcamón: Curicó Unido

 On 5 December 2019, Curicó Unido officially announced Larcamón as their manager for the upcoming season.
 He resigned from the club on 19 November 2020, after reportedly having "received offers from foreign clubs".

 Puebla

 On 9 December 2020, Larcamón replaced sacked Juan Reynoso at the helm of Liga MX side Puebla.
 He resigned on 9 November 2022, before the start of the 2022–23 season.

 León

 On 30 November 2022, Larcamón took over fellow Mexican top tier side León.
 Despite winning the 2023 CONCACAF Champions League, he was sacked on 15 December 2023, after their elimination in the 2023 FIFA Club World Cup.

 Cruzeiro

 On 20 December 2023, Larcamón was appointed head coach of Campeonato Brasileiro Série A side Cruzeiro.
 On 8 April 2024, Lacarmón was dismissed after losing the Campeonato Mineiro final to rivals Atlético Mineiro.

 Necaxa

 On 26 November 2024, Larcamón returned to Mexico to sign with Necaxa.
 On 12 June 2025, Larcamon concluded his employment with Necaxa following the payment of his termination clause.

 Cruz Azul

 On 16 June 2025, Larcamón became the head coach of Cruz Azul.
+On 22 April 2026, he was dismissed from his position following a nine-match winless streak.

+Sporting Gijón

+In May 2026, Larcamón agreed to become the manager of Spanish Segunda División side Sporting de Gijón ahead of the 2026–27 season.